-In this study, we examine the representation of Greenland blocking in large ensembles of climate models simulations as well as the role of CWB as a driver.
-As blocking is a relatively rare event (≃10-20% of the time in winter), large ensembles are required to ensure a sufficient number of events to be able to draw robust conclusions.
-In line with previous studies which analysed various climate models (e.g. the CMIP5 multi-model ensemble, Anstey et al., 2013; Dunn-Sigouin and Son, 2013), we find that Greenland blocking frequency is strongly underestimated in three out of the five HAPPI models used here.
-We see that the underestimation of GB frequency is linked to too little variability in the low-level zonal wind over the southern part of the North Atlantic, on the equatorward flank of the eddy-driven jet.
+In this study, we examine the representation of Greenland blocking in large ensembles of climate model simulations, as well as the role of CWB as a driver.
+As blocking is a relatively rare event ($\simeq 10\%$ -20% of the time in winter), large ensembles are required to ensure a sufficient number of events to be able to draw robust conclusions.
+In line with previous studies which analysed various climate models (e.g. the CMIP5 multi-model ensemble; Anstey et al., 2013; Dunn-Sigouin and Son, 2013), we find that Greenland blocking frequency is strongly underestimated in three out of the five HAPPI models used here.
+We see that the underestimation of GB frequency is linked to too little variability in the lowlevel zonal wind over the southern part of the North Atlantic on the equatorward flank of the eddy-driven jet.
 This lack of variability is also apparent in the negative bias in CWB, the main driver of Greenland blocking identified in reanalyses, which acts to push the eddy-driven jet to the south and advect low potential vorticity air poleward.
 We focus on the two models that have a fair representation of Greenland blocking frequency: ECHAM6.3-LR exhibits the smallest bias in the mean state and only slightly underestimates Greenland blocking frequency for the reasons cited above (low variability in wind to the south and CWB not frequent enough), while MIROC5 has large biases in mean climate but is best at representing Greenland blocking frequency.
 MIROC5 produces more events, which on average last slightly longer than in the other models.
-However, the mechanisms leading to blocking in MIROC5 appear to be different to those in ECHAM6.3-LR and documented for reanalyses.
-This difference is most apparent in CWB occurrence, which is severely underestimated, and thus at odds with the accurate Greenland blocking frequency.
+However, the mechanisms leading to blocking in MIROC5 appear to be different from those in ECHAM6.3-LR and documented for reanalyses.
+This difference is most